NervosEducationHub/EducationHubArticles/What_is_Proposer_Builder_Separation _in_Ethereum_(explainCKBot)/index.md

 ### From Mining to Validating

 Under Ethereum’s original Proof-of-Work consensus, miners competed to find solutions to cryptographic puzzles, and the winner constructed the new block.
-The composition of that block—determining transaction order, which transactions to include, and how to maximize fees—lay solely in the miner’s hands.
+The composition of that block—determining transaction order, which transactions to include, and how to maximize fees—was solely in the miner’s hands.
 With the network’s transition to Proof-of-Stake in September 2022 (the Merge), the role of proposing new blocks shifted from energy-intensive miners to validators, a set of users who stake ETH to secure the network.
 Validators are randomly selected to propose blocks, with honest participation enforced economically via slashing conditions on misbehavior.

 ### Increasing Complexity in Block Building

 While the act of proposing a block can be straightforward (selecting transactions from the mempool and signing off on the block), complexity arises when optimizing the ordering and selection of transactions to maximize the validator’s revenue.
 This optimization can involve capturing MEV—value extracted by strategically ordering or censoring transactions.
 Sophisticated block-building and MEV extraction strategies are often beyond the capabilities of smaller, less-resourced validators.
-Consequently, specialized block builders and services emerged, aggregating MEV opportunities and redistributing them to validators through out-of-protocol arrangements like MEV-Boost relays.
+Consequently, specialized block builders and services emerged, aggregating MEV opportunities and redistributing them to validators through out-of-protocol arrangements or "relays" like [MEV-Boost](https://boost.flashbots.net/).

 ## What Is Proposer-Builder Separation?